Evergrande backer Chinese Estates to go private after share plunge

 Solar Bright, a British Virgin Islands company ultimately owned by Mr Lau's wife Chan Hoi-wan, is making the offer to take the company private.
 The bid is in concert with parties including Ms Chan's mother and Mr Lau's brother and sister.

-“There are many uncertainties including higher interest rates in the real estate and financial markets, making the company’s share price unpredictable,” Ms Chan, who is chief executive officer of Chinese Estates, said in a statement on Wednesday night.
-“This has posed high risks for investors.”
+"There are many uncertainties including higher interest rates in the real estate and financial markets, making the company's share price unpredictable," Ms Chan, who is chief executive officer of Chinese Estates, said in a statement on Wednesday.
+"This has posed high risks for investors."

 Her decision to privatise the company is to "provide an opportunity for minority shareholders to cash out" and to transfer all the risks to herself, she said.

-Mr Lau, who is worth US$6.7 billion (S$9.1 billion), according to the Bloomberg Billionaires Index, resigned as chairman of Chinese Estates after he was convicted of bribery and money laundering in Macau in 2014.
-Mr Lau's wife, a former entertainment reporter, was appointed chief executive in February.
+Mr Lau, who is worth US$6.7 billion (S$9.1 billion), according to the Bloomberg Billionaires Index, resigned as the chairman of Chinese Estates after he was convicted of bribery and money laundering in Macau in 2014.
+His wife, a former entertainment reporter, was appointed chief executive in February.

 The market value of Chinese Estates stands at about US$710 million as at its last trading day.
 The privatisation proposal values its entire issued share capital at HK$7.63 billion, according to the filing.